I just put this together to cover a question I was asked recently. Might be useful to someone…

 sudo nano /etc/hosts

-Adding entries to /etc/hosts
+Adding entries to the /etc/hosts file on Mac

-On a new line type the IP Address followed by at least one space or tab and then the hostname.
+In nano, on a new line type the IP Address followed by at least one space or tab and then the hostname.
 Examples:

 127.0.0.1 mydevsite.local